 Getting Your Affairs in Order

 Ben has been married for 47 years.
-He always managed the family's money.
-But since his stroke, Ben can't walk or talk.
+He always managed the family’s money.
+But since his stroke, Ben is not able to walk or talk.
 His wife, Shirley, feels overwhelmed.
-Of course, she's worried about Ben's health.
-But on top of that, she has no idea what bills should be paid or when they are due.
+Of course, she’s worried about Ben’s health.
+But, on top of that, she has no idea what bills should be paid or when they are due.